 When an application for graduation is submitted the Office of the Registrar will inform your advisor that you are pending graduation for the term.
 Check your degree progress using your MyDegrees degree checklist by logging into MyOSU.
 If you haven’t done so recently, you should meet with your advisor to verify that you are on track to meet your requirements.
 Any unmet requirements indicated on your degree audit must be resolved prior to a degree being awarded.

 College/departmental advisors will review your record to verify the completion of baccalaureate core, degree, major, minor, option, and college requirements.
 The Office of the Registrar verifies completion of the remaining institutional requirements.

 Academic Regulation 25 defines Institutional Requirements for Baccalaureate Degrees.
 Questions regarding your ability to graduate as planned or regarding specific college/major/minor/option requirements should be directed to your academic advisor.

-During the term in which you have applied to graduate your record will be evaluated several times to determine if you have met graduation requirements.
+During the term in which you have applied to graduate, your record will be evaluated several times to determine if you have met graduation requirements.
 Any deficiencies will be recorded as a graduation hold on your student record.
-Check your holds by logging into your Online Services, choose the Student Records menu, and click on View Holds.
+Check your holds by logging into MyOSU, under My Student Stuff click on View Holds.
 Also, continue to monitor your progress in MyDegrees.
 You will be responsible for monitoring your progress and checking your holds throughout your final term because your progress and holds will be updated continuously as changes to your record occur.
 Check your ONID email regularly.

 Degree clearance requires approximately 4 weeks after the conclusion of the term.
-When your degree requirements are completed your degree award will be posted to your transcript where you may view it.
+When your degree requirements are completed, your degree award will be posted to your transcript.
 Also, the Office of the Registrar will send a notice of congratulation to your ONID student email address once your degree is awarded.
 It is your responsibility to consult your OSU transcript to confirm your degree award.